mate-academy/jv-program-common-mistakes/java-core/oop/oop.md

 ```

 #### Write informative messages in methods.
-Use only eng in message and make them informative:
+Use english only and make them informative:
 message should indicate what type of `Machine` is working right now `Truck`, `Bulldozer` or `Excavator`.

 #### Use abstract reference instead of specific one where possible: